 Dance is an expressive and performance-based subject.
 Students studying GCSE Dance will learn through a mixture of practical and theoretical tasks to improve their knowledge and understanding of performance, appreciation and choreography.
-Students will have lots of opportunities to perform to each other and an audience.
-This is a great course for students who like to express themselves and are happy to choreograph and perform in Dance pieces.
+Students will have lots of opportunities to perform to each other and a wider audience.
+This is a great course for students who like to express themselves and are happy to choreograph and perform in dance pieces.
 Students will build their technical skills in contemporary dance.
-It is essential that students are able to work with others, are good communicators, are enthusiastic, have creative flair and are dedicated to regular participation, which will play an essential role in their success.
+It is essential that students are able to collaborate with others, are enthusiastic, have creative flair and are dedicated to regular participation, which will play an essential role in their success.

-The aim of the syllabus is to develop each candidate's knowledge, understanding and skills of dance through performance, composition and appreciation of the candidate's own works and those of others; both peers and professionals.
-Each element of the coursework for GCSE Dance will examine one of three key strands; performance, appreciation and choreography.
+The aim of the GCSE Dance syllabus is to develop each candidate's skills, knowledge and understanding of dance.
+Each element of the coursework will examine one of three key strands: performance, choreography and appreciation.